 I’m also a long-standing entrepreneur, co-founding two beauty companies and receiving Beauty Skin Expert of the Year award by Cosmopolitan Magazine.
 I co-own the live performance venue Joe’s Pub at the Public Theater.

 Along with the work I do with the Human Rights Campaign, I’m on Mount Sinai’s Institute for Health Equity Research Task Force, the Advisory Board of the Ackerman Institute’s Gender & Family Project, and Mount Sinai’s Center for Transgender Medicine and Surgery Advisory Board.
 The United Nations has recognized me as a Champion of Change.

-I live in Brooklyn, NY.
-Joseph Ghartey and I raise our 5 children with love, education, and family solidarity.
+I live in Brooklyn where I co-raises my children with love, education and family solidarity.